chris31389/dotnet-template-spike/README.md

 ## Install Packages

-From the route directory lets install the packages
+From the root directory lets install the packages

 `dotnet new install .\`